 Evaluate the possibility of including plant hormones (e.g., gibberellic acid) and other plant growth regulators along with encapsulated seeds.

-Employ the capsules as a delivery system for seeds with moisture attractive (e.g., hydrogel polymers) and repulsive agents.
+Employ the capsules as a delivery platform for seeds with moisture attractive (e.g., hydrogel polymers) and repulsive agents.

-Develop a delivery system for bacterial inoculum (e.g., rhizobium) that involves seed encapsulation.
+Develop a delivery platform for bacterial inoculum (e.g., rhizobium) that involves seed encapsulation.

 Investigate the role of encapsulating micronutrient additives and their effects on crop plant growth and performance.

 Consider the importance of encapsulating beneficial fungi (e.g., mycorrhiza) with seeds.

 Evaluate the use of seed encapsulation with chemical additives as a means to minimize human contact with agrochemicals.